-Dealing with an angry child can be difficult, especially when it’s so easy to lose our tempers as well.
+Dealing with meltdowns can be difficult, but it’s during these times your angry child NEEDS you.
 Here are strategies to help you handle it.

 We had been so excited to work on the school garden.
 The last time we came, you couldn’t peel my three boys away from digging and turning the soil.
 And this time was no different.
 Other than the occasional snack, they wanted to keep shoveling and pulling weeds.

 And then it happened: One of them didn’t want to leave.